dappforce/subsocial-docs/docs/develop/SubsocialStarter.md

 > Make sure you use `yarn` to install all dependencies, npm might not work.

-Update `package.json` file with project details.
+Update `package.json` file with the project details.

-### Running new project
+### Running a new project

-To run new project, just do:
+To run a new project, just do:

 ```typescript
   yarn start
 ```

-### About Project Structure
+### About the project structure

 Understanding the project structure:

-- The **config.ts** file contains the objects to connect to different networks like Subsocial Testnet and Mainnet.
+- The **config.ts** file contains the objects to connect to different networks like the Subsocial Testnet and Mainnet.

 - The **provider.tsx** file contains the context provider & hook for Subsocial related methods like:
 ```js
 export default { isReady, api, initialize, network, changeNetwork, setupCrustIPFS }
 ```
-- The **polkadotjs.ts** file exposes methods for connecting and getting data from polkadot js wallet extension.
+- The **polkadotjs.ts** file exposes methods for connecting and getting data from the polkadot.js wallet extension.

 ```js
 export default { logTransaction, getAllAccounts, signAndSendTx }